guineawheek/guineawheek.github.io/redux/canandgyro.md

 But perhaps the most compelling reason was because of RTIC, which is perhaps the best RTOS you can get without paying money.

-For more on my thoughts on embedded rust, see [here](embedded_rust.md)

 ## the end result (WIP)

 <img src="img/gyro_final.jpg" width="50%">

-the final product has an analog out for ftc use and actual push terminals. it's a lot nicer to use.
+The final product has an analog out for ftc use and actual push terminals.
+It's a lot nicer to use.

-it also has a secure CAN + USB bootloader I wrote entirely in Rust capable of encrypted OTA.
+It also has a secure CAN + USB bootloader I wrote entirely in Rust capable of encrypted OTA.

+This part is under construction; I will eventually write a more in-depth article about the process of shipping a Rust product.